-When the next player begins his turn you are no longer dead, and your new character appears and can help others in combat with your Level, Role, Affiliation, and Powers . . . but you have no cards, unless you receive Charity or gifts from other players.
+When the next player begins their turn you are no longer dead, and your new character appears and can help others in combat with your Level, Role, and Proficiencies . . . but you have no cards, unless you receive Charity or gifts from other players.